zuedev/BigBrotherDiscordBot/docs/terms-of-service.md

 ## 1. Acceptance of Terms

-By using Discord Logging Bot (A.K.A.
-"Big Brother") (the "Bot"), you are agreeing to these terms of service.
+By using "Big Brother" (the "Bot"), you are agreeing to these terms of service.
 If you do not agree to these terms, please do not use the Bot.

 ## 2. Description of Service